 Child Abuse: Mistreatment of children was not widespread; however, there were few protections for orphans and abandoned children.

 Displaced Children: The Ministry of Labor and Social Affairs operated a social services program that placed street children in three centers where they attended classes and received vocational training.
-Conditions at the centers were generally good.
-Overcrowding at the centers remained a problem, but diminished during the year.

 International Child Abductions: The country is not a party to the 1980 Hague Convention on the Civil Aspects of International Child Abduction.
 See the Department of State’s Annual Report on International Parental Child Abduction at travel.state.gov/content/childabduction/en/legal/compliance.html.